-My journey began on December 29, 2008 with a phone call from the hospital advising me that I had "flunked" my mammogram.
-In the months that followed, I would undergo two biopsies, a double mastectomy and "immediate" reconstruction.
-I was naive but soon found out that "immediate" meant the process would begin immediately but would actually consume a year of my life.
-I refer to 2009 as my Annus Horribilis..thank you Queen Elizabeth for this term.
+Judy's journey began on December 29, 2008 with a phone call from the hospital advising her of an "area of concern" on her mammogram.
+In the months that followed, she would undergo two biopsies, a double mastectomy and "immediate" reconstruction.
+She was naive but soon found out that "immediate" meant the process would begin immediately but would actually consume a year of her life.

-During that long year, I keep a journal and dedicated myself to researching diet and lifestyle changes that other survivors had adopted to prevent recurrence.
-This journal would later become my book, A Teachers Journey, What Breast Cancer Taught Me.
+During that long year, Judy kept a journal and dedicated herself to researching diet and lifestyle changes that other survivors had adopted to prevent recurrence.
+This journal would later become her book, A Teachers Journey, What Breast Cancer Taught Me.

-My research would lead me to an amazing research effort at the Lerner Research Institute of the Cleveland Clinic.
-Dr. VIncent K. Tuohy had developed a preventive breast cancer vaccine that had proven 100% effective in mice.
+Her research on prevention led her to an amazing research effort at the Lerner Research Institute of the Cleveland Clinic under the direction of Dr. Vincent Tuohy.
+Dr. Tuohy had developed a preventive vaccine that had proven 100% effective in preventing breast cancer in mice.
 So why wasn't this available to women?
-I would soon discover that Dr. Tuohy could not get the funds needed to begin clinical trials.
-Research funds were readily available for treatment but not for prevention.
-Convincing the establishment that prevention was possible had not been an easy task.
+She would soon discover that a lack of funding was the sole obstacle to clinical trials.
+At that time, research funds were readily available for treatment, but not for prevention.